PolyhedralDev/TerraDocs/docs/config/development/feature-from-scratch/index.rst

 .. tip::

-    Multiple feature stages in biome configs will be done as shown below:
+    Multiple generation stages in biome configs will be done as shown below:

     .. code-block:: yaml
         :caption: first_biome.yml